pfarzaneh/algorithm-hub/README.md

 **Data Structures and Algorithms**

-This repo contains implementations for various data structures and algorithms as I go ahead of my way.
+This repo contains implementations for various data structures and algorithms.

 - The purpose of this repo is just educational.
 - Some DSA impls are based on the online tests available on practice sites like hacker rank.
 These DSAs are categorized on the respective directory.